cocos/cocos-engine/EngineErrorMap.md

 Sorry, lineHeight of system font not supported on JSB.

+### 4014
+You should set a custom font, or use system font by default.

 ### 4100

 Property padding is deprecated, please use paddingLeft, paddingRight, paddingTop and paddingBottom instead